JLSteenwyk/BioKIT/docs/usage/index.rst

 Calculates N50 for a genome assembly.

-N50 is the smallest number of contigs whose length sum makes up half of the genome size.
+N50 is the sequence length of the shortest contig at 50% of the genome size.

 .. code-block:: shell